ryan4yin/nix-config/home/base/tui/editors/helix/README.md

    1. Personally I'm glad to take a look at a Rust codebase, but not a VimScript/Lua codebase.
 1. Neovim have a very activate plugin ecosystem, and it's easy to find plugins for almost everything.
-   1. Helix is still new, and it even do have a stable plugin system yet.
+   1. Helix is still new, and it even don't have a stable plugin system yet.
 A PR to add a plugin system is still envolving: <https://github.com/helix-editor/helix/pull/8675>
 1. Neovim has integrated terminal, and it's very powerful.
 It's quite similar to VSCode's integrated terminal.
 I use it a lot.